utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 "$281.01"
 ```

-## Modify strings and group and sum by description
+## Insert strings and group and sum by description

+This example gets every `description` value in the `payments` array and appends the string `annual cost`.
+It then gets the `amount` value below each `description` field, multiplies it by 12, and appends it to its corresponding result.
+The results are grouped by `description` field.

 ### FQL